rapier1/web10g/README_Web10G.txt

 However, we do suggest that kernels be compiled with the appropriate package manager in mind.
 As such - on RedHat derived systems 'make rpm-pkg' will create an rpm of the kernel.
-On  Debian derived systems you would use 'make deb- pkg'.
+On Debian derived systems you would use 'make deb-pkg'.
 Also, if you are on a multicore system you can dramatic speed up compilation using make -j[NumCores] where NumCores corresponds to the number of CPU cores/threads available.